- Politics and Social Issues»

 The U.S. National Debt is exploding.
 It approaches 20 Trillion dollars.

 That does not take into account things like Social Security.
-The liability there is close to 16 Trillion.
+A budget item approaching a trillion, but as a liability?
+Over 16 trillion.

-That means about 230 million Americans are still working as of 2017.
-Of these, about 24 million are government employees.
-Meaning they live from the proceeds earned by 206 million Americans.
+Of those working, about 23 million are government employees.
+Meaning they live from the proceeds earned by the rest of us.

 When will the Inflation Bomb come home to roost?